Become a savvy traveller. 50 Travel Tips to guide you through your adventures.

 I always find it interesting to go grocery shopping when I’m in another country.
 I found Wholefoods Market in New York City so fascinating.
 I loved the easy takeout food sections for those who don’t have time or energy to cook … and choice!
 Wow!

-Do eat the street food!
+Tip: Do eat the street food!
 If you skip the street food, you miss out on culture.
-If you’re nervous, look for places where kids are eating.
-If it’s safe for them, it’s likely to be safe for you too.
+Watch where the locals are eating.
+It’s usually a good sign!

 There are some tech gadgets which are indispensable while traveling.
 Keep these gadgets in mind as they really do make your life easier when traveling.